hermangroup/docs/introduction/how-to-buy.rst

   https://bitit.io

-  Bitit is a broker service offering Bitcoin, Dash and several other cryptocurrencies for sale online.
+  Bitit is a broker service offering Bitcoin, Historia and several other cryptocurrencies for sale online.
 Payment in a range of currencies is support using both direct banking, credit cards and vouchers.